 From the landowner’s perspective, mitigation banks boost returns, unlocking a previously untapped component of value and revenue stream.
-The landowner who weighs benefits and offsets of current cattle numbers and irrigated acres/water use, may realize enhanced returns in cutting back on livestock and cultivated land in trade for creating or adding scale to a conservation bank.
+The landowner who weighs the benefits and offsets of current cattle numbers and irrigated acres/water use may realize enhanced returns in cutting back on livestock and cultivated land in trade for creating or adding scale to a conservation bank.
 Then, the income that was previously based solely on cattle and hay is augmented by revenues from credit sales and ongoing wetland management, creating diversity from uncorrelated income sources.

 WHO BUYS WETLAND CREDITS?

 To determine the real value of credits and the key movers and shakers within the eco-services industry, Coleman and his team at EASI rely on the aggregation of 550+ data points from around the U.S. detailing credit sale transactions.
 “Developers themselves are the main buyers,” says Coleman.
 “Wherever roads are built and maintained, watersheds are compromised, so transportation agencies are always a consistent buyer.”
-Other than that, he explains that mining, oil and gas and electric companies all need to mitigate for their activities.
+Other than that, he explains that mining, oil and gas, and electric companies all need to mitigate their activities.
 “We also see that a lot of commercial businesses are showing for wetland credits, especially where developments impact existing wetlands,” he says.
 “Finally, cities themselves are big buyers.
 It’s not unusual for cities to build water treatment systems or expand airport runways that lead to the same impact developers themselves are responsible for.
 All of these entities become a good market to sell to if you have credits in hand.”

 SOAK IN THE BENEFITS

-Landowners are increasingly realizing that wetland processes and the other “natural capital” on their properties provide an opportunity to become part of the restorative economy by adding directly to the eco-system services supply chain.
+Landowners are increasingly realizing that wetland processes and the other “natural capital” on their properties provide an opportunity to become part of the restorative economy by adding directly to the ecosystem services supply chain.
 For many, the real icing on the cake regarding mitigation is not only the monetary reward; it’s also virtuous and provides an innate feeling of satisfaction.
 It’s a chance to offset financial risk and enhance and preserve the beauty of nature, all the while securing the legacy of your land in perpetuity.